webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

 ### Host PC

 Our team developed this project using Apple silicon computers.
 To ensure compatibility, **we recommend using a similar Apple silicon-based environment** for development.
-The followings are the specs for the computer we used:
+The following are the specs for the computer we used:
 - SoC: Apple Silicon (M1, M1 Pro, M1 Max, or later)
 - OS: macOS Big Sur or later
 - Memory: 8GB or more